-The Military.
-Less than 1% of Americans serve in the military.
-With less than a third of that serving as an officer in the military.
-As officers, we are a very small, very professional group who serve something greater than ourselves, and give back to our great country.
-Furthermore, Army ROTC is one of the paths to becoming an Army officer (approximately 80% of today’s Army officers come from ROTC programs like ours).
+Did you know that less than 1% of the American population serves in the military?
+With less than a third of that number serving as officers.
+As officers, we are a very small group of professions who serve something greater than ourselves, and provide a unique and vital service to society.
+Furthermore, Army ROTC is one of the three paths to becoming an Army officer (approximately 80% of today’s Army officers come from ROTC programs like ours).
 The two other commissioning sources for Army officers are West Point and the Officer Candidate School (OCS) located at Fort Benning, Georgia.

-The Purdue Officer Program.
-Army ROTC is an academic program on campus that anyone can enroll in.
-Students receive academic credit for our classes, our leadership labs, and for our morning Physical Training sessions.
-These courses show up on their transcripts like any other class.
+Army ROTC is an academic program available to Purdue students.
+Students receive academic credit for classes in leadership, Army tactics, and most importantly early morning physical fitness training sessions.
 The 4-year ROTC program is broken into two 2-year groups.
 The first two years of ROTC is called the Basic Course, which anyone can attend for elective credit.
-The last 2 years of the program is our Advanced Course, and is more serious and challenging.
+The last 2 years of the program is our Advanced Course, and is more challenging.
 Only “contracted” cadets can participate in these last 2 years.
 “Contracted” simply means these students have decided to serve in the Army as an officer after graduation.
-They can choose active duty (full time, like I did), or National Guard or Reserves (part time, in any state they want).
+They can choose active duty (full time), or National Guard or Reserves (part time, in any state they want).

-Our program is all about Leadership Development - Always!
+Our program is centered on leader development.
 Our graduates finish their time at Purdue with a marked advantage over other graduates.
-They have had four years of structured, developmental opportunities to improve their leadership abilities.
+Four years of structured developmental opportunities improve leadership abilities that are requisite for any organization.
 We have very effective ways of challenging students by placing them in charge of other cadets and in stressful situations.
 Our senior cadets evaluate their actions, and provide verbal and written feedback on their leadership attributes.
 Our seniors do this as part of their own leadership development and focus their learning on resource management (time, people and logistics).

 Financial Resources.
 Because the Army needs nearly 5,000 new officers each year, Congress has allocated funds to ROTC to provide scholarships and incentives to attract the very best students into our programs.
 We also have amazing incentives to reward those students who choose to serve beyond their initial obligation term.
 For high school students, we have the National Scholarship process.
 This is a web-based application and process for HS juniors and seniors to complete.
 We award scholarships to the best high school students in the nation.
 These scholarships pay full tuition (regardless of in-state or out-of-state), books, and a living allowance each month of school.
-We also have some (very few) campus-based scholarships that I can personally give out each year.
+We also have a very limited number of campus-based scholarships that are awarded each year.
 There is also a summer training program that college sophomores can attend to compete and qualify for a full 2-year scholarship.
 We also have incentives that pay bonuses to cadets who choose to go into the National Guard or Reserves, which means these officers fulfill their Army role “part-time”, and have a full-time regular job in any state.

-Note - for any Indiana resident, the National Guard is an AMAZING path to take to pay for college.
+For Indiana residents, the National Guard is an AMAZING path to take to pay for college.
 And, after college/ROTC, you can serve in the Guard/Reserves in any state or ask to be allowed to compete for Active duty if you wish.
 If you’re interested in this, please contact our Scholarship and Enrollment Officer.
 If your child’s a high school sophomore, we can tell you how your student can not only get college paid for, but have significant income while going to college and being a student.

 I hope this letter helps you understand a little of what we do here, and why it’s vitally important that we commission only the very best officers to lead and to protect our nation.
 Please explore our website and contact us with any questions.